bcampbell-wsecure/fixit/README.md

 # Installation / Requirements

-The script requires miltiple libraries.
+The script requires multiple libraries.
 It is advised that it be installed within a python virtual environment:
 ```
 $ sudo apt install python3-venv
 $ python3 -m venv fixit_env